 I’m Becky Hopkinson.
 I’m originally from Erie, Pennsylvania, the land of pepperoni balls and sponge candy.
-I love teaching languages, hiking, and spending time with my dog, Samantha, and my two cats, Chico (not diabetic) and Calvin (most definitely diabetic).
+I love teaching languages, hiking, and spending time with my dogs, Samantha and Marjorie, and my cat, Chico, and four chickens, Gertrude, Bertha, Penguin, and Hei-Hei.

 In my spare time, I collaborate with a dear friend and colleague of mine, Kelly Jenkins, on her award-winning TV Show, Kelly’s Quest: The Transnational Journey which seeks to tell the story of transgender individuals in every state across the United States.
 I’ve assisted in the marketing, fundraising, and I’ve even held a camera a few times!